mark-goudie/capstone/README.md

 4. Install dependencies with `pip install -r requirements.txt`.
 5. Run the application using `python3 manage.py runserver`.

-## Features

-The project includes a custom user model for authentication.
-Resources can be filtered by grade level and type in the resource library.
-The forum allows for community discussions and interactions.
-The application is designed with responsiveness in mind, ensuring compatibility across various devices.
-The project includes a custom interactive quiz feature within the resource detail view, showcasing the application's dynamic capabilities.
-User-generated content, such as forum posts and resource contributions, demonstrates the application's interactive nature.
-The project adheres to Django's security best practices, ensuring a secure user experience.

 ## Disclosures

 The project references code snippets from the previous submission of the CS50W course's Project 4 (Network) assignment.
 The snippets are used to implement the Forum feature of the application.